Logan-Hansen/PokemonCrystal/README.md

 - [ ] [improve trainer rematch system](https://github.com/pret/pokecrystal/wiki/Improve-the-trainer-rematch-system)
 - [ ] roaming pokemon reset after beating the E4 if you have not caught them
 - [ ] stationary pokemon can be fought again as well
-- [X] officer Jenny now added as a trainer type, currently one on Route 34 - will prob add more all over Kanto
+- [X] officer Jenny now added as a trainer type, currently one on Route 34
+- [ ] add more officers to Johto and Kanto

 Updates to Johto to build on HGSS additions